-SPED 670 • Special Education Assessment Field Experience 1 Credit.
+SPED 670 · Special Education Assessment Field Experience 1 Credit

 Identification of students' strengths and needs through assessment.
 Identification of the purpose of multidisciplinary teams.
 Development of an evaluation report.
 Explanation of assessment results with family, student and staff.
 Creation of interventions.
 Development of a plan for continued professional development in the area of assessment.
 30 hours/12 weeks.

-Assessment materials fee: \$10.
-Grade exceptions: Graded on an S/U basis.
-Special Notes: Taken concurrently with SPED 610 and SPED 655.
-A test kit replacment fee of \$700 will be charged to your account two weeks after the final grade is posted if the test kit has not been returned.
+Corequisites: SPED 610, SPED 655 Special Notes: A test kit replacment fee of \$700 will be charged to your account two weeks after the final grade is posted if the test kit has not been returned.

-SPED 671 • ASD Field Experience 1 Credit.
+SPED 671 • ASD Field Experience 1 Credit

 Identification of the impact characteristics and collaboration in coordinating resources have on learners with autism.
 Description of individualized programming based on evaluation results.
 Explanation of how lessons target social, communication, academic, behavioral, functional skills.
 Identification of program modifications.
 Interpretation of how instructional strategies promote the generalization of skills.
-35 hours.
-Grade exceptions: Graded on an S/U basis.